HK1

 Literature Evidence

-GOFBiochemical assays showed that the E847K mutation does not affect hexokinase enzymatic activity or the protein stability, suggesting that the mutation may impact other uncharacterized function or result in a gain of function of HK1.PMID:25316723
+GOFBiochemical assays showed that the E847K mutation does not affect hexokinase enzymatic activity or the protein stability, suggesting that the mutation may impact other uncharacterized function or result in a gain of function of HK1.1

 Predictions from Badonyi M, Marsh JA.
 PLoS ONE.
 2024;19(8):e0307312.
 Mechanism ranking also informed by gnomAD constraint, ClinVar, and ClinGen data.